MacKays to Peka Peka

 Higgins is an alliance partner in the M2PP project with a key role to provide civil construction input and services related to drainage, pavement construction, surfacing and traffic management.
 Other alliance partners include the NZTA, Fletcher Construction, Beca, the Kapiti Coast District Council, and local sub consultants and subcontractors such as Goodman Contractors.

-18 bridges and two footbridges
+- 18 bridges

 First paving underway on M2PP